 Hypersensitivity

 Administration of subcutaneous or intravenous Benlysta may result in hypersensitivity reactions which can be severe, and fatal.
 In the event of a severe reaction, Benlysta administration must be interrupted and appropriate medical therapy administered (see section 4.2).
-The risk of hypersensitivity reactions is greatest with the first two doses; however, the risk should be considered for every administration.
+The risk of hypersensitivity reactions is greatest with the first two doses; however, the risk must be considered for every administration.
 Patients with a history of multiple drug allergies or significant hypersensitivity may be at increased risk.
 Recurrence of clinically significant reactions after initial appropriate treatment of symptoms has also been observed (see sections 4.2 and 4.8).

 In intravenous clinical studies, serious infusion and hypersensitivity reactions included anaphylactic reaction, bradycardia, hypotension, angioedema, and dyspnoea.
 Please refer to the Summary of Product Characteristics for Benlysta powder for concentrate for solution for infusion (section 4.4).